 When is the Best Time to Buy International Flights?

 I fly a lot.
-In 2015, I flew 130,000 miles, so I'm always on the lookout for the best airline prices, whether that means paying out of pocket or using my miles.
+I typically fly over 125,000 miles a year, so I'm always on the lookout for the best airline prices, whether that means paying out of pocket or using my miles.
 While there's no definitive answer to the question of when to buy international plane tickets, I've gotten pretty good at finding deals on international flights.
 Here are my best tips for when to buy when traveling across the pond.

 This article from CheapAir.com crunched the numbers on more than one million international flights, and generally, the numbers make sense to me.
 The closer the destination is to the United States, the closer to travel time you can book without spending an arm and a leg.
 The best time to book to fly to Canada or Mexico is only 75 days out, and flights to Latin America should be booked at 70 days.